Home > Analyses > Technology > Nokia Oyj

 Financial Performance & Fundamental Metrics

-In this section, I analyze Nokia Oyj’s income statement, key financial ratios, and dividend payout policy to assess its financial health and investment potential.
+I analyze Nokia Oyj’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value creation.

 Income Statement

-The table below presents Nokia Oyj’s key income statement figures for fiscal years 2020 through 2024, reported in EUR.
+The following table presents Nokia Oyj’s key income statement figures for fiscal years 2021 through 2025, reported in EUR.

 |---|---|---|---|---|---|